 Violation of Probation Offenses

-A violation of probation offense can be extremely complex and consist of two types of violations.
-1) Technical violation; 2) Substantive new law violation.
+A violation of probation offense can be extremely complex and can consist of two types of violations-- 1) Technical violations; 2) Substantive new law violations.
 In the case of a technical violation your defenses are extremely limited since the judge and State hold all the cards and have complete sentencing authority.
 In many cases the outcome of your violation of probation is largely dependent on your judge and the county where the charge originated.
-Therefore, it is important you hire an experienced Tampa Violation of Probation Attorney who understands the decorum of each courtroom and the requirements of each judge.
+Therefore, it is important you hire an experienced Tampa violation of probation attorney who understands the decorum of each courtroom and the requirements of each judge.

 Probation is defined as a form of community supervision, in which the offender must adhere to certain terms and conditions, while staying in contact with his or her probation officer.
 In other words it is like a babysitter making sure you complete the requirements ordered by the judge and do not pick up any new criminal charges.
 A violation of probation must be proven to be substantial and willful.
 If you make a reasonable attempt to follow the terms and conditions of their probation, the willfully prong of the requirement to prove a violation of probation may not be met.

 If you are on probation and there is evidence that probation has been violated your probation officer may request your arrest by filing an affidavit with the court and requesting the judge issue a bench warrant for your arrest.

 A judge can also issue a warrant for the arrest of the offender on the grounds that they committed a new violation of the law while on probation for an unrelated charge therefore violating probation.

 There are multiple kinds of violations that an offender can be charged with.
 If you have been charged with any of the following, seek out an aggressive Tampa violation of probation attorney at Pallegar Law, P.A. to help you explore your options.
 Violations typically fall into one of two categories: technical violations, or new law substantive violations.